CYE-CYL And Help Me Learn Africa Announce 'Travel With A Purpose'

 The programme, aimed at local 18-21-year-olds is an 18-day trip to Ghana, where volunteers will have the chance to build educational facilities in Ada and travel to nearby villages to explore the local culture, cuisine and communities.

 Our aim is to prompt participants to see how the smallest of acts can make the biggest of differences, harvesting a sense of personal responsibility and desire to live life from a place of good-will.
 This is why we are thrilled to be able to cover 50% of the costs for our participants, thanks to the generous support of our sponsors.
 In order to provide equal and equitable access to this amazing opportunity, we are also delighted to announce that we will be funding 1 or 2 scholarships.
-To register your interest, please e-mail This email address is being protected from spambots.
-You need JavaScript enabled to view it. by Friday 23rd December 2022.
+To register your interest, please e-mail [email protected] by Friday 23rd December 2022.